 11.40 - 12pm Group session and prepare for lunch or home time.

 12.00 - 1.00 Lunch time

-Activities from outside agencies through the week include Sports instructor.
-Sign language.
-Dance & Drama lessons (postponed during the Pandemic).
+Activities from outside agencies through the week can include Sports Instructor.
+Sign Language.
+Dance & Drama lessons.
+This is not a continual provision.

 This is run by the committee and is a friendly group of parents/carers that can meet with their 0-3 year olds and have a chat and a tea or coffee.
 When feasible, the group comes together with the preschool staff and children for parachute songs/games at the end of the session.